 Free people of Berlin, I urge you to reach out to the East.
 Reach out, setting an example of goodwill.
-Reach out,

-demonstrating to your neighbors the powerful example of freedom.
+Reach out, demonstrating to your neighbors the powerful example of freedom.

 Governing Mayor Diepgen, with your approval, I will propose to the Soviets that, at the conclusion of the Vienna Conference on Security and Cooperation in Europe, we hold a second meeting here in Berlin, alternating between the two parts of the city.
 I am also willing -- I am also eager -- to schedule arms control negotiations in the two sectors of this city.
-And perhaps the Berlin Senat could invite the United Nations to hold conferences here in Berlin.
+Perhaps the Berlin Senat could invite the United Nations to hold conferences here in Berlin.

-enjoyment and ennoblement, and I note that the Republic of Korea -- South Korea -- has offered to permit certain events of the 1988 Olympics to take place in the North.
-What better way to show goodwill toward the East -- what better way to demonstrate to the world the rebirth of this city -- than to hold the 1992 Olympics in Berlin, East and West?
+enjoyment and ennoblement, and E note that the Republic of Korea -- South Korea -- has offered to permit certain events of International sports competitions of all table place in the 1988 Olympics to take place in the North.
+What better way to show goodwill toward the East -- what better way to demonstrate to the world the rebirth of this city -- than to hold the 1992 Compicition Berlin, East and West?